socrata-platform/soda-fountain/README.md

 For soda-fountain-lib, log output goes to `sbt-test.log`.
 Logging is controlled via `soda-fountain-lib/src/test/resources/log4j.properties`.

-For test coverage reports, do `sbt clean coverage test coverageReport`.
+For test coverage reports, do `sbt coverage test`.
 XML and HTML coverage reports are generated.
 Unfortunately due to a bug in scalac, HTML line by line highlighting is broken.

 The HTML reports do not have line coverage highlighting, due to a bug in ScalaC.
 However, you can get the highlighting through Codacy.com!
 To do this, run